 Students are prohibited from engaging in the following types of misconduct.
-The full Standards of Conduct can be found in the Student Code of Conduct on page 5.
+The full Standards of Conduct can be found in the Student Code of Conduct.

 Cheating, plagiarism, or any other act of academic dishonesty, including, without limitation, an act in violation of the Honor Statement.

 Falsifying, distorting, misrepresenting, or withholding information in connection with a University investigation or hearing, except as provided in Section 5.1(9).

 Forging, altering, destroying, falsifying, or misusing records or identification, whether in print or electronic form.